PLEASE SHARE ELECTRONICALLY ♻ DO

 for joining me in my effort to postpone the looming environmental apocalypse.

-[1] If you must print this, please find recycled paper or paper that is made from rapidly-renewable fibers (RRF) from brands like ZeroTree.
+[1] If you must print this, please find 100% post-consumer recycled paper or paper that is made from rapidly-renewable fibers (RRF, like bamboo or sugar cane) from brands like TreeZero.

 [2] “Super Pollutants” like black carbon, hydrofluorocarbons (HFCs), & methane (CH₄) are much worse than CO₂.